raimu-music/Dynamic-Skills-Trees-Issues/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report for the Skills mod
+about: Report a bug with the skill trees
 title: ''
 labels: bug, suggestion
 assignees: ''